shahanakattil/MS-900-Lab-Content/Instructions/MS900-Module4-Labintro.md

-# Module4- LabIntro: Getting Started
+# Module 04- LabIntro: Getting Started

 1. Use the azure credentials provided in the **Environment Details** tab to log in to the **Office 365 Admin Portal**.